 1. ETH Zurich

 Founded in 1855 under the name Polytechnikum, ETH Zurich has enjoyed an outstanding reputation for excellence in research and education right from the outset.
-There are many notable academicians, leaders, and executives associated with the university, including 22 Nobel Prize winners.
+Many notable academics, leaders, and executives are associated with the university, including 22 Nobel Prize winners.

-Although the university doesn’t offer a dedicated marine biology program, it is renowned for related programs in environment and earth sciences.
-Ranked the best university for Earth and Marine Sciences in the QS world university ranking, the university facilitates cutting-edge research to address some of the greatest challenges the world faces today.
-These programs are offered through the Department of Earth Sciences and the Department of Environmental Systems Science.
+Although ETH Zurich does not offer a dedicated marine biology degree, it is highly relevant for students interested in marine and earth systems.
+ETH Zurich is ranked first worldwide for Earth and Marine Sciences in the QS World University Rankings by Subject 2026.
+Relevant programs are offered through the Department of Earth and Planetary Sciences and the Department of Environmental Systems Science.

 2. University of Oxford

-The University of Oxford is one of the oldest and most prestigious universities in the world and has many notable alumni including several world leaders, Olympic athletes, and Nobel Prize winners.
+The University of Oxford is one of the oldest and most prestigious universities in the world.
+Its alumni include many world leaders, Olympic medal winners, and Nobel Prize winners.

 3. University of Cambridge

 The University of Cambridge is another old and prestigious university, often a friendly rival of Oxford for the spot of the UK’s best university.
-Like Oxford, Cambridge has many impressive staff and alumni, including world leaders, top artists and athletes, and Nobel Prize winners.
+Like Oxford, Cambridge has many distinguished alumni and academics, including Nobel Prize winners.

-Students can benefit from their involvement in research groups such as the Marine Behavioural Ecology Group, and research centers such as Cambridge Coastal Research Unit and the University of Cambridge Conservation Research Institute, which are engaged in interdisciplinary, cutting-edge research in the field.
+Students can benefit from research activity in groups and centers such as the Marine Behavioural Ecology Group, the Cambridge Coastal Research Unit, and the University of Cambridge Conservation Research Institute, which support research related to animal behavior, coastal environments, biodiversity, and conservation.

 4. Imperial College London